HaydenJF/CPSC406-Chess-Project/README.md

 ### You can then build and run your docker container with the following commands:
     sudo docker build -t chess-app .
     sudo docker run -p 5005:5005 chess-app
 ### Click the link that flask outputs to open the flask app.
+This doesn't work on ARM architecture.
+If you have ARM (such as an M1 chip) use an ubuntu 22.04 virtual machine (I recommend virtualbox).